 They want it their way because they want to change the country.

-They want to change the constitution.
+They want to change the Constitution.

 So they're not going to bend.

-So there is a point that the president can take this, and just like that press conference in the Oval Office, if he continues to put the pressure on them without regard of hurting their feelings, they will fold.
+And just like that press conference in the Oval Office, if he continues to put the pressure on them without regard of hurting their feelings, they will fold.

 They don't know what to do.